equinor/tenk-workshop-2023/README.md

 - Will there be a storybook?
 - Should we just use vanilla html?

+## Storybook
+The jury is still out on whether we should use Storybook in the workshop, but I’ve included it anyway as a way to prepare the workshop components.

 ## Topics:
 - Class toggling for menu collapsing
   - Extra assignment can be to add an animation